SWang848/Open3DBench/README.md

 ### 1.2 Build OpenROAD-3D

 If you want to perform 3D PPA evaluation, you need to install the corresponding version of OpenROAD.
-The commit hash is specified in the paper as [fbca14c](https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c).
-From our tests, we found that a pre-built [binary](https://github.com/Precision-Innovations/OpenROAD/releases/tag/2.0-17198-g8396d0866) version can also perfectly reproduce the PPA results.
-We strongly recommend directly installing this binary as it is very convenient and easy to use.
+Two installation options are provided below:

+#### Option 1:

+Follow the official OpenROAD build instructions with the commit hash specified in the paper as [fbca14c](https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c).

+#### Option 2:

+Use the pre-built [binary](https://github.com/Precision-Innovations/OpenROAD/releases/tag/2.0-17198-g8396d0866).
 Installation details can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithPrebuilt.html).

+**Caution!** The binary for Ubuntu 22.04 contains a segmentation fault for RC extraction, which is the problem of the binary package itself.
+An alternative is to use the Ubuntu 20.04 version.
+You can pull a docker image for Ubuntu 20.04 and then build OpenROAD and run our code smoothly.

 ### 1.3 Build HotSpot